Vatta's War: Marque and Reprisal

 This book is called Moving Target in the UK and Australia.

 While on Belinta, completing the delivery of her shipment and looking for new cargo to take to Sabine, Kylara Vatta is attacked by trained assassins and an attempt is made to bomb the Gary Tobai.
 The Slotter Key consul provides assistance, but soon word comes that Vatta ships and facilities have been attacked on Slotter Key as well and the government is distancing itself from the corporation.
 Soon the Slotter Key ansible fails, leaving Ky unable to ascertain the condition of her family back home.
-Looking for allies, she hires Gordon Martin, a spaceforce sergeant from the Belinta consulate as cargomaster and security chief.
+Looking for allies, she hires Gordon Martin, a spaceforce sergeant from the Belinta consulate as cargo master and security chief.

 Arriving on Lastway, Ky faces continued attacks but manages to acquire both a personal sidearm and a defensive suite for her ship.
 She also receives a letter from Master Sergeant MacRobert, an instructor she had known at the Spaceforce Academy.
 He has sent her a letter of marque and instructions for acquiring some defensive mines to arm her ship.

 Meanwhile, on Slotter Key co-ordinated attacks on the headquarters of Vatta transport and the private family compound leave most senior family members, including Ky's parents, dead.
 Command of the survivors falls to Gracie Lane Vatta who assigns her niece Stella Vatta Constantin to find Ky and give her the cranial implant from her CFO father Gerard Vatta which contains critical family data and codes.
 Stella heads for Lastway, with the implant concealed in one of Aunt Gracie's infamous fruitcakes, aboard an ISC courier.
 While stopped briefly at Allray, she discovers young Toby Vatta, who alone has survived an attack on the Vatta ship Ellis Fabery.
 While dodging assassins on Allray, Toby and Stella run across her old flame Rafael "Rafe" Madestan who agrees to partner with them for the trip to Lastway.